kaifczxc-lab/pASCNN/README.md

 no Q_p, no infinite expansions, no true norm

 Why?
 Doing this on a regular PyTorch, on a regular GPU -> a road to nowhere

+full Q_p arithmetic is not implemented in the current PyTorch/GPU realization

 Instead, an interesting system is used: "a computational surrogate for the p-adic ultrametric"